Valimai (soundtrack): Development

 Yuvan Shankar Raja had launched a website named on his label U1 Records in February 2021, and it revealed the details about the film's introductory song for Ajith Kumar (later deciphered the track as "Naanga Vera Maari"), with Vignesh Shivan writing the lyrics; touted to be a folk number, Yuvan also brought in folk drummers from Orissa to record the song.
 Discussing the song, Yuvan described it as a "mass song", which gained expectations around the song, after his work in the iconic theme music from Mankatha (2011).
 The opening song was reported to have two versions with a rough cut was recorded by Yuvan, along with Anurag Kulkarni, a prominent playback singer in Tollywood and Anirudh Ravichander was reported to give vocals for its dual version.
-The song was choreographed by Dinesh Kumar, featuring other junior artistes and was filmed at Ramoji Film City in Hyderabad during February 2020.
+The song was choreographed by Dinesh, featuring other junior artistes and was filmed at Ramoji Film City in Hyderabad during February 2020.
 For this song, Ajith handled the drone camera and shot few frames in the song as well as in the film.

 Yuvan recorded two melody tracks for the album, with one written by Thamarai, after Ajith Kumar reportedly suggested tracks in melody genres.
 It is because, of the 2019 film Viswasam featured "Kannana Kanne", a melody song based on the father-daughter relationship, which won National Film Award for its composer D. Imman.
 The song is based on mother-son sentiment, and Yuvan had revealed that it will be dedicated to motherhood and mother's love for her kids.
 In July 2021, rapper-lyricist Arivu was reported to pen one of the songs for the film, and a still was released in September 2021, citing about the recording sessions of the track.